JNet: performance

 byIndex — event trigger identification:

-byIndex = false— the event is identified on the CLR side by a string key lookup.byIndex = true— the event is identified on the CLR side by a numeric index, without any JVM call.
+byIndex = false— the event is identified on the CLR side by a string key lookup.byIndex = true— the event is identified on the CLR side by a numeric index.
 In both cases, JVM object arguments are retrieved as JVM objects after the trigger is received.

-First gate — bool ShallManageEvent(string eventName): called before any argument data is read from the JVM.
+First gate — bool ListenerShallManageEvent(int eventIndex): called before any argument data is read from the JVM.
 The return value:

 false(continueFirstCheck = false) — discard immediately: no data is read, the handler is not invoked.true(continueFirstCheck = true) — proceed to the second gate.